uchicago-capp-camp-2025/python-lab/README.md

 The goal of this lab is to help you become more comfortable with working with Python, and the workflow introduced today.

-Since you are not expected to know how to write Python at this point this can feel challenging, but for this lab focus on what we've covered and feel free to discuss with peers.
+Since you are not expected to know how to write Python at this point this may feel intimidating, but for this lab focus on what we've covered and feel free to discuss with peers.

-In this lab you will be trying to get a program running.
+In this lab you will be trying to get a program running by correcting some errors.

 ## Tips